nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_area_1_pie_district.md

 Number of incoming calls divided by *Municipality* for the selected queues.

-The pie chart shows the total incoming calls by dividing it by origin of the calling number by dividing it at the level of *Municipality*, for the queues select and compare the data proportionally.
+The pie chart shows the total incoming calls grouped by caller *Municipality*.

 If no queues have been selected, the graph will show no data.